K1DV5/docal/README.md

 Known Issues
 ------------

-- You cannot use python statements that need indenting.
-This is because docal reads the script line by line and uses exec to make the necessary assignments, and since you can\'t continue an already indented code with exec, that will result in an error.
-If you have an idea to overcome this problem, feel free to contact me.
+- ~~You cannot use python statements that need indenting.
+This is ~~because docal reads the script line by line and uses exec to make ~~the necessary assignments, and since you can\'t continue an already ~~indented code with exec, that will result in an error.
+If you have ~~an idea to overcome this problem, feel free to contact me.
+  The whole script is parsed with Python's AST so you can whatever you like as long as it is a valid python.
-- TODO: A nice GUI
+- TODO: ~~A nice GUI~~ Project started.
+See https://github.com/K1DV5/docal-tkinter.